emastho/vixenydocs/src/routes/framework/composing/+page.md

 }
 ```

-It's crucial to understand that this is a `readonly` object.
-This means that once `getHello` is defined, its structure and behavior cannot be altered, which helps to safeguard the integrity and stability against weird side effects, also, this behavior extends `wrap` and other applications like `plugins` and `templates`.
+It's crucial to understand that this object is `readonly`.
+Once `getHello` is defined, its structure and behavior cannot be altered by any of Vixeny's tools, which helps to safeguard the integrity and stability of your applications against unexpected side effects.

 ## Types